Get insider access

 • Doesn't support DTS.

-Good for dialogue.
+The Sony HT-S100F is decent for dialogue and TV shows.
 You can use this soundbar to listen to voice-oriented content like podcasts, audiobooks, or TV shows.
-The sound profile is fairly neutral, although slightly muddy, and the overall reproduction of voices is accurate.
-It can also get pretty loud and you can also use the Dialogue Enhancement feature to get an even better listening experience and make dialogue in movies even clearer.
-Additionally, you’ll be able to stream content from your phone wirelessly thanks to its Bluetooth compatibility.
+The sound profile is a bit uneven, but this bar can still reproduce dialogue clearly.
+It can get pretty loud, and you can use the Dialogue Enhancement feature to get an even better listening experience and make dialogue in movies even clearer.
+Additionally, you can stream content from your phone wirelessly, thanks to its Bluetooth compatibility.

 6.4 Music

-Mediocre for music.
-Although this soundbar has a fairly neutral sound profile, its bass is quite poor and doesn’t accurately reproduce the low punch and thump of bass-heavy music.
+The Sony HT-S100F is passable for music.
+Although it has a fairly neutral sound profile, its bass is quite poor and doesn't accurately reproduce the low punch and thump of bass-heavy music.
 Its soundstage is also noticeably small and is even narrower than the bar itself, which is short to begin with.
-On the upside, it can get loud enough for most use cases and performs well at max volume.
-It's easy to stream music via a Bluetooth connection, but unfortunately, the bar itself doesn’t have any sound customization features.
+On the upside, it can get loud enough for most uses and performs well at max volume.
+It's easy to stream music via Bluetooth, but unfortunately, the bar doesn't have any sound customization features.

-Sub-par for movies.
-The Sony HTS100F is a 2.0 soundbar system and doesn’t have height channels and Atmos support.
-This means it won’t deliver a very immersive experience with movies.
-However, it has an always-on surround sound feature that is specific to Sony soundbars which can help with the surround effects, but the sound quality isn't the best.
-Also, the HT-S100F can’t really produce deep bass thump and punch, which will negatively affect its performance with movies.
-It also doesn’t support DTS, which is disappointing.
-On the upside, you’ll be able to hear the dialogue in movies very clearly thanks to the Voice mode.
+The Sony HT-S100F is sub-par for movies.
+It's a 2.0 soundbar system and doesn't have height channels and Atmos support.
+This means it won't deliver a very immersive experience with movies.
+However, it has an always-on surround sound feature specific to Sony soundbars, which can help with the surround effects, but the sound quality isn't the best.
+Also, the HT-S100F can't really produce deep bass thump and punch, which will negatively affect its performance with movies.
+It also doesn't support DTS, which is disappointing.
+On the upside, you can hear the dialogue in movies very clearly thanks to the Voice mode.

 • 6.4 Music